 Financial Information Block

 This block displays the household size and income fields necessary to calculate percentage of poverty.
-Configuration options also allow collecting expense information and optionally caclulating adjusted percentage of poverty based on income minus expenses.

 This block is generally placed on its own intake form and on an auxiliary form tied to an auxiliary process that allows editing this information after a case is opened.